Ali-RJ/DPDK-Tracing/Report2.md

 </center>

-MAX_PKT_BURST is the number of packets that can be received in a burst.
+MAX_PKT_BURST is the number of burst that used for buffering.

 pkts_burst is used to store received packets.